harikirank/ETL-pipeline-to-load-daily-flights-data-into-Redshift/README.md

     - Uploading sample data in S3 bucket for metadata inference by the Glue crawler.
 We can delete this as soon as we run the initial scanner.
     ![Upload Sample Data to S3](./Images_Watermarked/12%20putting%20sample%20data%20in%20our%20s3%20bucket%20so%20that%20metadata%20can%20be%20inferred%20by%20the%20glue%20crawler.png?raw=true)

-13. **Successful Crawler Run**
+13. **Crawler Run**
-    - Confirmation of a successful run of the Glue crawler, indicating successful metadata extraction.
+    - Glue Crawler triggered due to file upload into s3 bucket and ran successfully.
     ![Crawler Run Successful](./Images_Watermarked/13%20Crawler%20run%20successful.png?raw=true)

 14. **Metadata Table Created Successfully**
-    - Successful creation of metadata tables in AWS Glue, reflecting the structured data from Redshift and S3.
+    - Metadata tables created by the crawler based on the CSV data in the s3 bucket.
     ![Metadata Table Creation Successful](./Images_Watermarked/14%20metadata%20table%20created%20successfully.png?raw=true)

 15. **Crawlers Picked Metadata from Both Redshift Tables and S3 Data Files**
     - AWS Glue crawlers successfully extracted metadata from both Redshift tables and S3 data files.
     ![Crawlers Metadata Extraction](./Images_Watermarked/15%20Crawlers%20picked%20metadata%20in%20both%20redshift%20tables%20and%20s3%20data%20files.png?raw=true)

-16. **Filter to Show Only Flights Delayed by 60 Minutes or More When Departing**
+16. **Glue job to filter only Flights delayed by 60 Minutes or More When Departing**
     - Applying filters in the data query to show only flights that are delayed by 60 minutes or more upon departure.
     ![Filter Flights by Delay](./Images_Watermarked/16%20Filter%20to%20show%20only%20flights%20which%20are%20late%20by%2060%20minutes%20or%20more%20when%20departing.png?raw=true)